-See "TRANSACTION OVERVIEW - Cap Agreement", where it is specified that the Cap Agreement is entered into in the form of an ISDA 2002 Master Agreement, which clearly meets the relevant requirement.
+See "TRANSACTION OVERVIEW - Cap Agreement", where it is specified that the Cap Agreement is entered into in the form of ISDA documentation, which clearly meets this requirement.

 40 Legislative text - Article 21 - Requirements relating to standardisation

 21.3.
 Any referenced interest payments under the securitisation assets and liabilities shall be based on generally used market interest rates, or generally used sectoral rates reflective of the cost of funds, and shall not reference complex formulae or derivatives.